Isabel Urcuyo

 Rosa María Isabel Urcuyo Rodríguez de Somoza (31 July 1924 – 30 August 2014) was a Costa Rican-born diplomat and the First Lady of Nicaragua from 1957 to 1963 as the wife of President Luis Somoza Debayle.

 Biography

-Isabel Urcuyo was born in Costa Rica on 31 July 1924.
+Rosa María Isabel Urcuyo Rodríguez was born in Costa Rica on 31 July 1924.
 Her father was Clodomiro Urcuyo Argüello, a wealthy Nicaraguan who owned large areas of land in northern Costa Rica and served as Minister of Education in the government of Juan Bautista Sacasa.
 Her mother was Costa Rican Amalia Rodríguez.
 By maternal line, she was descended from the Costa Rican oligarchy.
-Isabel was the youngest of a family of four children; her siblings were Vicente (Nicaraguan ambassador to Spain), Clodomiro, and Anita.
+Isabel was the youngest of a family of four children; her siblings were Vicente (a Nicaraguan ambassador to Spain), Clodomiro, and Anita.
 She studied at the Colegio La Asunción de Managua, where she earned a bachelor's degree in science and literature.
-She learned English with a private American tutor.
+She learned English with a private US American tutor.